neuromorphicsystems/neuromorphic-rs/README.md

 See _python/examples_ for different usage examples.

 _python/examples/any_display.py_ implements a live event viewer with exponential decays caculated by the GPU.
-It requires vispy and glfw (`pip install vispy glfw`).
+It requires vispy and glfw (`pip install vispy glfw pyopengl`).

 _python/examples/evk4_plot_hot_pixels_ generates plots and require Plotly (`pip install plotly pandas kaleido`).